Datona-Labs/datona/Example-KYC.md

 ### 14. Regulator audits the account;

 Now that the S-DAC is in the ``Contract Live`` state, the service provided to the Owner by the trading platform is within the legal remit of the financial regulator.
-The vault can no longer be terminated without going through a 5-year data retention period (see the [state transition diagram][std] above).
+The vault can no longer be terminated without going through a 5-year data retention period (see the [state transition diagram](#std) above).
 The regulator can audit the account at any time while the account is open or in the retention period.

 The Regulator's software has been monitoring the contract and recognises that this account can be audited.
 However, to gain access to the data the Regulator must first transact with the S-DAC.
 This ensures all parties are aware of the audit.
 By monitoring the contract state, all other parties - Owner, Requester and Verifier - can be notified when an audit is started and when it ends.
 The Regulator records the results of the audit to the log file.